BiDAlab/TypeFormer/README.md

 For each subject, the enrolment sessions are the chosen in a orderly fashion from the first 10 sessions.
 For *E* = 1, the enrolment session chosen will be the first one.
 For *E* = 2, the enrolment sessions will be the first two, and so on.
 The verification sessions selected are always the last 5 sessions out of the 15 sessions per subject considered.

-All data sessions used for evaluation, separated by user, are reported in the file section of this repository.
+All data sessions used for evaluation, separated by subject, are reported in the file section of this repository.

 # References